With Cloud, you can share Sketch documents and Libraries with others, collaborate and gather feedback, or store your designs privately in the cloud.

 From a Team Invitation

-If someone invites you to join a Team on Sketch Cloud, you’ll get an email invite.
+If someone invites you to join a team on Cloud, you’ll get an email invite.
 Click on the link in the invite, sign up for a Sketch Account and then click Accept Invite.
-We’ll send you an email to verify you created an account and you’ll need to confirm this to use Sketch Cloud.
+We’ll send you an email to verify you created an account and you’ll need to confirm this to use Cloud.

 If you’re using a trial of the Sketch Mac app, you can enter your Sketch Account details and register the app by clicking the Register Now button under the Account tab in Sketch’s preferences.